 When I made the decision to begin my Organic Journey, we took a look at our food choices to do what we could to keep the budget under control.
 Here are five techniques I’ve learned to help keep costs down and nutritive value up.

 - Choose the organic foods that make sense for your family.
-I put together Dr. Greene’s Organic Prescription to help you prioritize the organic choices that your family should make.
-The list is progressive, so once you make the switch to organic milk (the MOST important choice), move on to organic potatoes (choice #2), then organic peanut butter… and so on.
+I put together Dr. Greene’s Organic Prescription to help you prioritize the choices that your family should make.
+The list is progressive, so once you make the switch to organic milk (the MOST important choice), move on to potatoes (choice #2), then peanut butter… and so on.

 - Use the Organic Essentials pocket guide for reducing pesticide dietary exposure to make decisions about your fruits and vegetables.
 The pocket guide presents lists of conventional fruits and vegetables that the Organic Center has determined pose the most significant pesticide-related risks and, therefore, are the most critical produce items for consumers to purchase as organic.